HiGregSmith/LayerViewSet/README.md

-# LayerViewSet
+Layer View Set.py
- A gui for manipulating view sets within KiCad.
+    A gui for saving, loading view sets as well as interacting with a stack of view sets for changing which layers are viewed within KiCad.